ParvN/ParvN/README.md

 I’m Parvathy Neelakandan, a postgraduate in Computational neuroscience and Computer Science and engineering!

 - 👀 I’m interested in deep learning/machine learning, computational neuroscience and software engineering.
-- 🌱 I’m here to learn and always learning! 🙂
+- 🌱 I’m here to learn! 🙂